Rajwaghela369/ATM-Project/README.md

 State Diagram: Describes the various states of the ATM and how they change in response to events, such as idle, processing transactions, and awaiting user input.
 [Diagram](https://github.com/Rajwaghela369/ATM-Project/blob/main/UML%20Diagrams/Statediagram%20Raj.png)

 ## DDD
+I've outlined the problem space for the ATM project, dividing it into different subdomains.

 ## METRICS

 I employed SonarQube to conduct automated analyses of the ATM project's source code, utilizing a comprehensive set of criteria to evaluate code quality.
 SonarQube, an open-source tool, facilitates continuous code quality inspection by employing static code analysis to identify bugs, code smells, and other key metrics.